 Research Collaboration Program

 between

 The University of Toronto (U of T)

 and

 The Centre National de la Recherche Scientifique (CNRS)

 Research Opportunity

 Scientific Areas

-The CNRS and the U of T are launching a joint call for proposals between the two institutions in order to further develop collaborations.
-This call invites research proposals from all disciplines.
+The CNRS and the U of T are launching a joint call for proposals between the two institutions to further develop collaborations in areas of mutual strategic importance.

-The joint call is intended to fund up to 3 years of a PhD fellowship and travel starting in March 2023 for U of T awardees and September 2023 for CNRS awardees.
+This joint call is intended to fund up to 3 years of a PhD fellowship (CNRS only) and travel starting in March 2024 for U of T awardees and September 2024 for CNRS awardees.

 Eligibility

-Principle Investigators:
+Principle Investigators (PI):

-- U of T: Faculty with graduate faculty member status - CNRS: Researchers working in a CNRS unit holding an accreditation to supervise PhD students (HDR) - A PI cannot submit more than one application in the framework of this call.
+- U of T: Faculty with graduate faculty member status, projects must be aligned with the work of one or more of the following Institutional Strategic Initiatives (ISI): - o Critical Digital Humanities Initiative (CDHI) - o Data Sciences Institute (DSI) - o Institute for Pandemics (IfP) - Medicine by Design (MbD) - o MITO2i (Mitochondrial Innovation Initiative) - o Robotics Institute - o Sustainable Development Goals (SDGs @ UofT) - CNRS: Researchers working in a CNRS unit holding an accreditation to supervise PhD students (HDR). - A PI cannot submit more than one application in the framework of this call.
 Students: